Parallel Python#

 • Multi-core or multi-node: dask and mpi4py

-How many cores I can use?
+How many cores can I use?

 len(os.sched_getaffinity(0))